A part of Blender’s omnipotence is realized by add-ons.

 While addons can make you a faster modeler, they won’t make you a better modeler.

 There’s no way around it - at some point, you need to really master the fundamentals of topology.
-For that head over to the Mesh Modeling Bootcamp.

 4. Why should I pay for addons?